Rendanic/check_MK-Plugins/README.md

     grant sysdba to check_mk;

 Normaly the sysdba is not supported for ASM anymore.
-This is still working under 11.2 and 12.1 and has the advantage that check_mk is not able to top the Instance but can read the needed data from the Instance.
+This is still working under 11.2 and 12.1 and has the advantage that check_mk is not able to stop the Instance but can read the needed data from the Instance.

 Do not use special characters like '$&" or spaces in passwords.